 What is discrimination?

 The word “discrimination” means simply distinguishing between one thing and another.
 When we talk about discrimination as a social issue, we refer to distinguishing between population groups defined by specific characteristics – race, gender, religion, national origin, political opinions, sexual orientation, class – and treating groups differently as a result.
 Although discrimination can be either positive or negative – you can either discriminate in favor of or against a particular group – our focus here is negative discrimination.

-Unfortunately, discrimination is all too familiar in all societies, from the age-old discrimination against Untouchables in India to racism in the U.S. Caucasians are favored for jobs – often unconsciously – over blacks and Asians.
-Middle Eastern workers are harrassed in Europe, African-Americans are stopped for DWB – driving while black – in large American cities.
+Unfortunately, discrimination is all too familiar in all societies, from the age-old discrimination against Untouchables in India to racism in the U.S. White people are favored for jobs – often unconsciously – over Black and Asian people.
+Middle Eastern workers are harassed in Europe, Black Americans are stopped for DWB – driving while Black – in large American cities.
 The poor are often blamed for their poverty, and denied basic services because they aren’t “deserving.”

 All of this probably dates back to pre-human times, when our ancestors banded together in groups for safety and mutual aid, and any other group was a potential rival for food and other resources.
 In most modern societies, there are laws against various kinds of discrimination, but it persists, and much of it is so ingrained that we don’t even think of it as discrimination.
 Gender roles and the treatment of women in general is still unequal: women in the U.S. still earn, on average, less than men for the same work, and women in many other countries are blatantly denied education and other opportunities.
 According to the United Nations, there is no country where men and women are treated equally.

 For our purposes, then, discrimination is the denial of opportunities, rights, and or freedoms to one or more groups that other groups in the society enjoy.
 It is the failure to treat all people as of equal worth, and to acknowledge their full humanity.